I had pasta leftover from making Crockpot Italian Pork, so I threw together this great Cheesy Pasta Frittata recipe in about 20 minutes.

 - 1/2 cup chopped green pepper OR 1/2 cup chopped onion

 - 2 tablespoons olive oil

 - 1/4 cup milk

 - Salt and pepper to taste

 - 1 cup cooked fettuccine or spaghetti, cut into 2" pieces

 - 1/4 cup grated Parmesan cheese

-Cook the egg mixture over medium heat, lifting the sides occasionally to let the uncooked egg flow underneath.
+- Cook the pasta-egg mixture over medium heat, lifting the sides occasionally to let the uncooked egg flow underneath.

 - When the pasta-egg mixture is almost set but still very moist, after about 5 to 8 minutes, top it with the Muenster cheese and 1/4 cup Parmesan cheese and remove from stovetop.